Skip to main content Skip to main menu Skip to footer

 The Paris Agreement, which was adopted in 2015, set out a five-year cycle for raising ambition in climate action step by step.
 Part of this ambition mechanism is the so-called Global Stocktake (GST).
 Looking back, the Global Stocktake identifies progress and gaps in climate action, looking forward, it identifies solutions and implementation options for effective climate action.
 These findings are then to provide impetus for ambitious national climate targets and international cooperation.

 The climate action targets are submitted as so-called Nationally Determined Contributions (NDCs).
-In 2025, the Parties to the Paris Agreement are required to submit an NDC with a climate target for the year 2035.
+In 2025, the Parties to the Paris Agreement were required to submit an NDC with a climate target for the year 2035.
 The so-called Katowice Rulebook (decisions of the international climate conference COP24) provides guidance on the information that should be included in the NDCs.
 Particularly important: The NDCs should describe the extent to which the results of the Global Stocktake (GST) have been taken into account.
 With the conclusion of the first GST in 2023, the Parties have agreed to align their new NDCs with the global temperature goal to limit the rise in temperature to 1.5 °C above pre-industrial levels.

-Overview of current Nationally Determined Contributions until 2030
+Overview of current Nationally Determined Contributions until 2035

 The NDC targets need to be outlined transparently, i.e. without loopholes, economy-wide, covering all sectors and greenhouse gases and with an absolute, quantifiable target value for greenhouse gas emissions.
 They should clearly describe the measures and policies that will be taken to implement a fair contribution to global climate action and reflect the goals of the Global Stocktake.